 [00:03:59]Rigo Roche: Make sure that you understand what it is that a candidate is really looking for, not necessarily what they tell you.

-[00:04:04] So I would design questions that would reveal the situation of the candidate in the peripheries more so then the questions that somebody from HR gave you.
+[00:04:04] So I would design questions that would reveal the situation of the candidate in the peripheries more so than the questions that somebody from HR gave you.
 So if you have questions from somebody from HR, you ask those two and then.

 [00:04:21]Brittany: You say, okay, now I have my questions.
 I think it’s super important.
-And one thing that I always talk about in our office here at Focus GTS is like the six human needs.
+And one thing that I always talk about in our office here at Focus GTS is the six human needs.